- Why I Treat Bipolar Disorder

 A question I’m often asked by new patients is: Why have you developed a specialization in providing psychotherapy to people with bipolar disorder?

 In 1991 I was hired to create the East Carolina University Mental Health Services.
 The unit was separate from the University Counseling Center and its mission was to treat students who presented with more complex and acute psychopathology.
-The staff was small – 2.5 psychologists and one half-time psychiatrist.
+The unit was small – 2.5 psychologists and one psychiatrist.
 Due to this unique configuration of clinical services, I saw many more students with bipolar disorder over the course of my nine years at ECU than I would have seen had I been a psychologist at a large counseling center where bipolar students would have been more evenly distributed across a larger clinical staff.

 From 2008 through 2013, I led the bipolar student support group at CAPS.
 In 2010 I co-authored a book on bipolar disorder.
 I also began writing a blog on bipolarity for Psychology Today.
-In 2013 I transitioned to full-time private practice where about 3/4 of my patients are diagnosed with bipolar disorder.
+In 2013 I transitioned to full-time private practice where about two thirds of my patients are diagnosed with bipolar disorder.

 Dr. Federman’s Approach to Bipolar Assessment

 Assessment of new patients with bipolar disorder can vary greatly depending upon the extent of previous assessment and treatment already received.
-When one comes in with a well-established diagnosis and treatment history, the assessment can be a bit more streamlined than if the appointment represents a first meeting with a mental health professional.
+When one comes in with a well-established diagnosis and treatment history, the assessment can be more streamlined than if the appointment represents a first meeting with a mental health professional.

 That said, we also have to acknowledge that bipolar symptoms exist on a very broad spectrum and there are multiple other conditions that can be expressed through symptoms that look very “bipolar-like.”
 I’m therefore cautious about assuming that previous diagnoses are always accurate.
 My intent is to look at all the evidence including current symptom, established patterns of mood and behavior as well as previous treatment and to essentially ask – what’s really going on?